Fuel-Link/market-analysis/README.md

 - organization name,
 - authToken,
 - token,
-- optionally a number os days(default 15)
+- optionally a number of days(default 15)

 like this: